LuccaWang1/Tell-Me-Where-To-Eat/README.md

 # Tell Me Where To Eat

+*This is the homepage of the web app.*
 ![Image of homepage: This is the homepage of the web app.](/static/images/readme_markdown/home2.png)

 ## Project Description